You can deliver the data that has been ingested and transformed in RisingWave to Elasticsearch to serve searches or analytics.

 delimiterOptional.
 Delimiter for Elasticsearch ID when the sink’s primary key has multiple columns.

 For versions under 8.x, there was once a parameter type.
-In Elasticsearch 6.x, users could directly set the type, but starting from 7.x, it is set to not recommended and the default value is unified to ‘_doc.’
+In Elasticsearch 6.x, users could directly set the type, but starting from 7.x, it is set to not recommended and the default value is unified to _doc.
 In version 8.x, the type has been completely removed.
 See Elasticsearch’s official documentation for more details.

-So, if you are using Elasticsearch 7.x, we set it to the official’s recommended value, which is ‘_doc’.
+So, if you are using Elasticsearch 7.x, we set it to the official’s recommended value, which is _doc.
 If you are using Elasticsearch 8.x, this parameter has been removed by the Elasticsearch official, so no setting is required.

-Notes about primary keys and Elasticsearch IDs
+Primary keys and Elasticsearch IDs

 The Elasticsearch sink defaults to the upsert sink type.
 It does not support the append-only sink type.